CVUA-RRW/BAnalyzer/README.md

 trim_primers: False     # True to trim primers from sequences
 primers: None           # Path to the fasta file containing primer sequences, required only if trim_primers is True
 min_identity: 0.9       # Minimal identity level to compute Hamming distance (real between 0 and 1)
+max_n: 3                # Maximum number of N nucleotides allowed per sequence, sequences with more will be discarded
 ```

 If choosing to trim primer sequences from the barcodes, both the original and
 trimmed length will be shown in the report, but the Hamming-distance will be
 calculated only on the trimmed sequences.

+### Taxid-wise clustering

+Sequences within a Taxonomic node will be clustered prior to the alignement and calculation of the Hamming distance.
+This allows to reduce redundancy in the database.
+Dereplication is performed by grouping
+sequences with 100% identity **within a taxonomic node**.
+Note that alignement of ambiguous nucleotides **always** does not incure a penalty.
+Therefore sequences
+containing ambiguous nuclotides can be clustered with sequences that contain strict nucleotide (A, T, U, C, G).

 ## Output